ingogriebsch/spring-hateoas-siren/README.md

 PersonModel model = new PersonModel();
 model.firstname = "Dave";
 model.lastname = "Matthews";
+// add some links (having affordances) to the model...
 ```

 _The Siren representation generated for the person representation model_